reachme1212/electionanalysis/README.md

         Diana DeGette
         Raymon Anthony Doane

 ## Diana DeGette is the winner of this election.
-Congradulations!!!
+Congratulations!!!

     **The Results of the election analysis are as follows:**
 ![output](Resources/Pypoll_output_final.PNG)